-The benefits and costs of the standards in this rule can also be expressed in terms of annualized values.
-The annualized monetary values are the sum of: (1) The annualized national economic value, expressed in 2009\$, of the benefits from operating products that meet the standards in this rule (consisting primarily of operating cost savings from using less energy, minus increases in equipment purchase costs, which is another way of representing consumer NPV), and (2) the monetary value of the benefits of emission reductions, including CO2 emission reductions.
-The value of the CO2
+The benefits and costs of today's standards can also be expressed in terms of annualized values.
+The annualized monetary values are the sum of: (1) the annualized national economic value, expressed in 2009\$, of the benefits from operating products that meet today's standards (consisting primarily of operating cost savings from using less energy, minus increases in equipment purchase costs, which is another way of representing consumer NPV), and (2) the monetary value of the benefits of emission reductions, including CO2 emission reductions.12 The value of the CO2 reductions, otherwise known as the Social Cost of Carbon (SCC), is calculated using a range of values per metric ton of CO2 developed by a recent interagency process.

-DOE is aware of multiple agency efforts to determine the appropriate range of values used in evaluating the potential economic benefits of reduced Hg emissions.
-DOE has decided to await further guidance regarding consistent valuation and reporting of Hg emissions before it once again monetizes Hg emissions reductions in its rulemakings.

-DOE used a two-step calculation process to convert the time-series of costs and benefits into annualized values.
-First, DOE calculated a present value in 2011, the year used for discounting the NPV of total consumer costs and savings, for the time-series of costs and benefits using discount rates of three and seven percent for all costs and reductions, otherwise known as the Social Cost of Carbon (SCC), is calculated using a range of values per metric ton of $CO_2$ developed by a recent interagency process.
 The monetary costs and benefits of cumulative emissions reductions are reported in 2009\$ to permit comparisons with the other costs and benefits in the same dollar units.
 The derivation of the SCC values is discussed in further detail in section IV.M.

+11 DOE is aware of multiple agency efforts to determine the appropriate range of values used in evaluating the potential economic benefits of reduced Hg emissions.
+DOE has decided to await further guidance regarding consistent valuation and reporting of Hg emissions before it once again monetizes Hg emissions reductions in its rulemakings.

+12 DOE used a two-step calculation process to convert the time-series of costs and benefits into annualized values.
+First, DOE calculated a present value in 2011, the year used for discounting the NPV of total consumer costs and savings, for the time-series of costs and benefits using discount rates of three and seven percent for all costs and benefits except for the value of CO_2 reductions.
+For the latter, DOE used a range of discount rates, as shown in Table I.3.
+From the present value, DOE then calculated the fixed annual payment over a 32-year period, starting in 2011 that yields the same present value.
+The fixed annual payment is the annualized value.
+Although DOE calculated annualized values, this does not imply that the time-series of cost and benefits from which the annualized values were determined would be a steady stream of payments.